-Peruse plenty of influential Australian art, from the time of European settlement, to the present day, as well as an extensive assortment of Indigenous works, European, Asian and Islamic art.
 An alternative option is the University of South Australia’s Samstag Museum of Art, which displays works from South Australian artists from the 1970s onwards.
-The Samstag Museum of Art is renowned for its collection of Aboriginal bark paintings.
+It's also renowned for its collection of Aboriginal bark paintings.

 See Adelaide from a different perspective with RoofClimb Adelaide Oval.